jakobib/angularjs2014/paper.md

 *motivation to expose library services with AngularJS...*

-* Requires to first to provide core library services via APIs
+* Requires first to provide core library services via APIs
 * Service Oriented Architecture, that is to divide an application into loosely coupled modules that can be used independently, is rarely found in library software